 Actual rating will vary with options, driving conditions, habits and vehicle condition.

-The standard features of the Subaru BRZ Premium include 2.0L H-4 200hp engine, 6-speed manual transmission with overdrive, 4-wheel anti-lock brakes (ABS), integrated navigation system, side seat mounted airbags, curtain 1st and 2nd row overhead airbags, airbag occupancy sensor, air conditioning, 17" aluminum wheels, cruise control, and an ABS and driveline traction control. (en)
+The standard features of the Subaru BRZ Premium include 2.0L H-4 200hp engine, 6-speed manual transmission with overdrive, 4-wheel anti-lock brakes (ABS), integrated navigation system, side seat mounted airbags, curtain 1st and 2nd row overhead airbags, airbag occupancy sensor, air conditioning, 17" aluminum wheels, cruise control, ABS and driveline traction control.

 Starting at: $25,495